armandofox/armandofox.github.io/index.md

 # News

-* May 5, 2023: I was a panelist on the topic of "networked learning" (basically, [SPOCs](https://slate.com/technology/2013/09/spocs-small-private-online-classes-may-be-better-than-moocs.html)) at the [Leveling the Learning Curve](https://leveling.college) event at Columbia University.
+* May 5, 2023: I was a [panelist]() on the topic of "networked learning" (basically, [SPOCs](https://slate.com/technology/2013/09/spocs-small-private-online-classes-may-be-better-than-moocs.html)) at the [Leveling the Learning Curve](https://leveling.college) event at Columbia University.
 Lots of great conversations with academic and industry leaders about higher ed, and a chance to articulate our vision of how digital learning technology can [foster mastery learning](https://ace-lab.berkeley.edu/projects/cbt).

+* May 1, 2023: The [final report](https://drive.google.com/file/d/1Z3Whcf5-JgF9wcmuj9jVWVLcZjR5zuOq/view?usp=sharing) from our pilot project on mastery
+learning is available.
+Our approach combines parameterized randomized question generators (using UIUC's excellent [PrairieLearn](prairielearn.org) authoring system) and a radical approach to flexible deadlines (which we're developing further in our [Flextensions](https://acelab.berkeley.edu/projects/flextensions/) project).
+A key finding is that **while mastery learning benefited all students in CS10, women and minoritized students benefited relatively  more**, with the performance gap for those students shrinking significantly since adopting our approach.

 * April 1, 2023: Victor Huang and I presented a [paper](https://dl.acm.org/doi/10.1145/3545945.3569826) at SIGCSE
 2023 on our changes to [CS 375](cs375.org), the CS pedagogy course required of all